 BH PE is responsible for building collaborative relationships with providers and driving provider performance through the use of data and education.
 The team utilizes data to help support community relations with providers as well as support clinical improvement in the care delivered to CCA members.
-Provider Engagement works to educate providers about the CCA mission and vision and the value that each provider is delivering to CCA members, including a focus on creating linkages betw een all Behavioral Health and Substance Use levels of care from psychiatric inpatient to community-based services for improved transitions of care.
+Provider Engagement works to educate providers about the CCA mission and vision and the value that each provider is delivering to CCA members, including a focus on creating linkages between all behavioral health and substance use levels of care, from psychiatric inpatient to community-based services, for improved transitions of care.
 Provider Engagement analyzes network utilization and shares provider performance with our network.
-By highlighting key areas of focus, including monitoring and interpreting utilization data, we are better able to support understanding of meaningful utilization patterns and strategic analysis of clinical issues using member specific data to inform larger system trends.
-In response to provider data and performance, Provider Engagement will support provider activities consistent with provider and CCA priorities, including but not limited to HEDIS® metrics, discharge planning, readmissions, and community tenure.
+By highlighting key areas of focus, including monitoring, and interpreting utilization data, we are better able to support understanding of meaningful utilization patterns and strategic analysis of clinical issues using member specific data to inform larger system trends.
+In response to provider data and performance, Provider Engagement supports provider activities consistent with provider and CCA priorities, including but not limited to, HEDIS® metrics, discharge planning, readmissions, and community tenure.